Cognisen

 30%

-Tasks too infrequent to register
+Workers whose tasks are too infrequent to register any coverage

+OpenAI’s Signals data adds texture: a significant share of usage is asking, seeking information and advice, rather than doing.
+People are consulting AI, not delegating to it.
 The gap is not a technology problem waiting to be solved.
 It persists because of institutional friction, organizational complexity, tacit knowledge, and the economic rationality of human labor.

 66%

+Report productivity gains.
 Deloitte State of AI 2026

 20%

+Report revenue growth.
 Deloitte State of AI 2026

 34%